PROFILE-Poland's Finance Minister Mateusz Szczurek

 -- Economists say Szczurek has a solid grasp of the technical aspects of running public finances, but that his limited political experience may mean the centre of gravity in policy-making shifts to Prime Minister Donald Tusk’s office.

 -- Married, has five children.
-(Reporting by Marcin Goettig; Editing by Gareth Jones)
+(Reporting by Marcin Goettig; Editing by Gareth Jones and Alister Doyle)